Best Luxury Car Lease Deals for May 2026

 The strongest luxury lease programs for May 2026 — German sedans, Japanese luxury SUVs, and domestic entries — ranked by effective monthly cost.

-Luxury lease programs tend to be more stable month-to-month than mainstream brand deals, but May 2026 has a few standouts worth noting — particularly from BMW and Cadillac, which are running unusually aggressive money factors and residuals.
-All lease examples below assume 36 months / 10,000 miles per year unless stated.
-MSRP and effective monthly costs are for the volume trim at each brand.
+Luxury lease programs are usually more stable month-to-month than mainstream deals, but May 2026 has a few standouts I'd flag — especially from BMW and Cadillac, which are running unusually aggressive money factors and residuals.
+All examples below are 36 months / 10,000 miles per year unless stated, and the MSRP and effective monthly are for the volume trim at each brand.
+Programs run through May 31, 2026.

 German brands